TranPhucVinh/Cplusplus/Introduction/README.md

 ```
 ## Naming convention for const and constexpr

-As a suggestion naming convention, constants are written entirely in UPPER_CASE and use an underscore to separate words.
+As a naming convention suggestion, constants are written entirely in UPPER_CASE and use an underscore to separate words.
 This applies to variables that are constant at compile time and are allocated to static storage, and which would otherwise be pre-processor defines in C. The main areas of use are in [unnamed namespaces](https://github.com/TranPhucVinh/Cplusplus/blob/master/Introduction/Function/Namespace.md#unnamed-namespace) at the top of a file, as static constant class members, and as constant variables in functions.

 For example: